The System

 The exercises unique ability to potentiate, or acutely improve preceding sports actions like jumping, running and throwing.

-To understand ISOMETRICS for sports specific applications, see the chart below which defines the Explosive Strength Deficit (see chart).
+To understand ISOMETRICS for sports specific applications, see this chart which defines the Explosive Strength Deficit (see chart).

 Additionally, measurements in MODE 4 can be used for selecting external (training) loads to improve transfer for athletes.
 For example, Absolute Strength can be used to program the loads used in weighted jumps, or even the height of depth jumps during pliometric training.